joanlafuente/Multimodal-Business-Classification/README.md

 For this project we have used the ConText dataset.
 You can find this dataset at the following link: https://staff.fnwi.uva.nl/s.karaoglu/datasetWeb/Dataset.html

 To be able to run the code correctly it is needed to download the features and images zips.
 Once the files are downloaded extract the folders of both files.
 From the extracted files two particular folders will be needed, “JPEGImages” and “data” (Is inside the “Features” folder).
-“JPEGImages” folder with the images should be added to the “data” folder. (falta que afegeixi el ImageSets, no?) esta dins del data diria
+“JPEGImages” folder with the images should be added to the “data” folder.

 If you have done that, you should be able to execute the “main.py” file and train a model, only changing the paths at the start of the “utils.py” file inside the folder “Utils”.
 In this file it is commented what each path should have.